 IV.
 WHICH PARTS OF THE BIBLE SHOULD THE CHURCH NOT PREACH ABOUT?

-The biblical connection between loving one’s neighbor and being involved in Civil Government is strong.
+The biblical connection between loving one’s neighbor and the necessity of being involved in civil government is strong and unavoidable.

 VI.
 GOD ESTABLISHED BOTH THE CHURCH AND THE STATE TO RESTRAIN EVIL

 One other point here is worth mention.
-Christian isolationists (those who believe in the institutional superiority, exclusivity, and preeminency of the institution of the church) too often harbor a sense of self-righteousness: as if the authority of the Church is over the authority of the State.
-The Church is not over the State; conversely the Church too needs to submit to the State.
+Christian isolationists (those who believe in the institutional superiority, exclusivity, and preeminency of the institution of the church) too often harbor a sense of self-righteousness: as if the authority of the church is over the authority of the state.
+The church is not preeminent to the state; and in many instances the church must submit to the state.
 The glaring historical and embarrassing American illustration of this is the Emancipation Proclamation of 1863.
-The abolition of slavery came not from the Institution of the Church via evangelism.
-It was the State that birthed a human being’s freedom from another person’s ownership.
-Sometimes the State restrains evil more effectively than does the Church!
+The abolition of slavery did not come from the institution of the church via evangelism.
+It was the state that birthed a human being’s freedom from another person’s ownership.
+Sometimes the state restrains evil more effectively than does the church!

-It stands to reason therefore that believers should respect the unique role of the State (and not harbor condescending attitudes towards it) and be involved in civil government, versus isolating themselves from it, lest they end up inheriting a lawless country, and wherein they most likely lose their religious freedoms.
+It stands to reason therefore that believers should respect the unique role of the state (and not harbor condescending superiority attitudes toward it) and thusly be involved in civil government, versus isolating themselves from it, lest they end up inheriting a lawless, bankrupt country, wherein they most likely lose their religious freedoms to perform “evangelism only.”

-Standing in sharp contrast to the idea of noninvolvement in the state by believers other than evangelism are the following examples: There are at least three categories of historical influence of believers on the State.
-These accounts are numerous and well documented by authors Schmidt9 and Colson10 in their wonderful respective works.
+Standing in sharp contrast to the idea of noninvolvement in the state by believers other than evangelism are the following examples: There are at least three categories of historical influence of believers on the state.
+These accounts are numerous and are well documented by authors Schmidt9 and Colson10 in their wonderful works.
 Here is a summary:

-The historic spread of Christian influence on the state by Christians being involved in the state has been responsible for many victories: Its influence outlawed infanticide, child abandonment and abortion in the Roman Empire (374); it prohibited the burning alive of widows in India (1829); it ended slavery in the British Empire (1840); it stopped the binding of women’s feet in China (1912); and it outlawed racial discrimination in America.
-These are but a few of the historic contributions of beatitudinal, mature-in-Christ believers, God’s called-out agents of preservation and illumination, being engaged in politics.
+The historic spread and impact of Christian influence on the state by Christians being involved in the state has been responsible for many victories: Christian involvement in the state-influenced outlawing infanticide, child abandonment, and abortion in the Roman Empire (374); Christian involvement in the state prohibited the burning alive of widows in India (1829); Christian involvement in the state ended slavery in the British Empire (1840); Christian involvement in the state stopped the binding of women’s feet in China (1912); and Christian involvement in the state outlawed racial discrimination in America.
+These are but a few of the historic contributions of beatitudinal, mature-in-Christ believers, God’s called-out agents of preservation and illumination, being engaged in politics!

-Christians were influential in the writing of the Magna Carta in England in 1215, the Declaration of Independence in America in 1776, and the Constitution of the United State in 1787.
-These are the most important documents in the history of governments known to mankind.
-All were significantly influenced by believers and are the bases, not only of prosperous countries, but the ensuing Christian mission movement worldwide.
-These advanced views of government have birthed individual freedoms, justice, freedom of religion, and the separation of Church and State.
+Christians involved in politics were influential in the writing of the Magna Carta in England in 1215, the Declaration of Independence in America in 1776, and the Constitution of the United States in 1787.
+These are the most important documents in the history of governments known to mankind!
+All were significantly influenced by believers and are the basis, not only of prosperous countries, but the ensuing Christian missions movement worldwide.
+These advanced views of government have birthed individual freedoms, justice, freedom of religion, and the institutional (but not influential) separation of church and state.

-Believers have greatly influenced the development of higher education in America.
+Believers involved in the state have greatly influenced the development of higher education in America.

 VIII.
 DOESN’T THE BIBLE SAY THAT PERSECUTION IS COMING?

-Scripture explicitly mentions that no one knows the exact time of His Second Coming (Mt.
-24:36; 25:13), therefore the believer should influence Civil Government for good as long as he or she is able.
+Scripture explicitly mentions that no one knows the exact time of His second coming anyway (Matthew 24:36; 25:13), therefore the believer should influence civil government for good as long as he or she is able.

 IX.
 WILL POLITICAL INVOLVEMENT DISTRACT BELIEVERS FROM THE MAIN TASK OF PREACHING THE GOSPEL?

-For these reasons the “Do evangelism, not politics” understanding of the Christian is a false dichotomy and an incorrect understanding of church and state.
-Believers should be involved in politics in ways similar to their involvement in making their marriage better, their family better, their business better, or their church better.
-Running for office, serving in Civil Government is no less spiritual than going into full-time ministry, getting married, raising a family, or building a business. cm
+For these reasons, the “do evangelism, not politics” understanding of the Christian is a false dichotomy and an incorrect understanding of church and state.
+Believers should be involved in politics in ways similar to the way they’d think about making their marriage better, their family better, their business better, or their church better.
+Running for office and serving in civil government is no less spiritual than going into full-time ministry, getting married, raising a family, or building a business. cm

-3 MacArthur, John Why Government Can’t Save You: An Alternative to Political Activism (Grand Rapids: Zondervan, 2000) p 11–12.
-It is worth noting MacArthur’s exposition of Romans 13:1–7 in 1994 wherein he states respective of ordination and moralization: “Human government is ordained by God for the benefit of society . . .
-In order to promote and protect the good in society human government must punish the evil.”
-(MacArthur, John The MacArthur New Testament Commentary: Romans 9–16 [Chicago: Moody, 1994] p 218, 225) Implicit in his comments are his seeming admission to a broader role of the mission of Jesus (cf. Col. 1:16).
-Unfortunately, his later incongruous thinking (“Do evangelism, not politics”) has influenced many.
+4 John MacArthur, Why Government Can’t Save You: An Alternative to Political Activism (Grand Rapids: Zondervan, 2000), p.
+11–12.
+It is worth noting MacArthur’s exposition of Romans 13:1–7 in 1994 wherein he states respective of ordination and moralization: “Human government is ordained by God for the benefit of society….
+In order to promote and protect the good in society human government must punish the evil” (MacArthur, John The MacArthur New Testament Commentary: Romans 9–16 [Chicago: Moody, 1994], p.
+218, 225).
+Implicit in his comments is his seeming admission to a broader role of the mission of Jesus (cf. Colossians 1:16).
+Unfortunately, his later incongruous thinking (“do evangelism, not politics”) has influenced many.

-13 Lloyd-Jones, Martyn Studies in the Sermon on the Mount (Grand Rapids: Eerdmanns, 1971), 1:157 (as quoted in MacArthur, John Why Government Can’t Save You: An Alternative to Political Activism (Grand Rapids: Zondervan, 2000)
+13 Martyn Lloyd-Jones, Studies in the Sermon on the Mount (Grand Rapids: Eerdmans, 1971), 1:157 (as quoted in John MacArthur, Why Government Can’t Save You: An Alternative to Political Activism [Grand Rapids: Zondervan, 2000]).